Search: 2184 results

 Well then, there is one God, a God who will justify the circumcised as they believe and the uncircumcised on the score of faith.

-and [that he would be] the [spiritual] father of those circumcised who are not only circumcised, but who also walk in the steps of the faith of our father Abraham which he had before he was circumcised.
+As well as father of the circumcised-to those who are not only circumcised, but who also follow our father Abraham in that faith which he had while still uncircumcised.

 Now these words were not written simply for his sake, but for us as well.